Select Department

 Step 1.
 The Small Things

 Additionally, you’ll want to use your speaker placement skills to ensure your studio monitors are placed in the optimal spot.
-Because there’s no use spending up on acoustic foam if the simplest things haven’t been done right to begin with!
+Because there’s no use spending up on acoustic foam if the simplest things haven’t been done right, to begin with!

 Speaker Placement

-It’s important to note, that once you’ve chosen your new studio monitors.
-You can’t just put them anywhere your studio has room for them, power them on, and call it a day.
-Assuming you’re operating in a typical small studio or bedroom, you’ll be looking at a pair of nearfield monitors.
-Specifically designed to sit close to your ears, they’ll ideally be placed in an equilateral triangle between you and the monitors.
-Without any obstacles blocking the way that could possibly impede the sound waves coming from your drivers and ruin the integrity of your sound.
-This also includes the surrounding walls, as sound waves will bounce of nearby walls and colour the audio signal that you’re hearing.
+Without any obstacles blocking the way that could impede the sound waves coming from your drivers and ruin the integrity of your sound.
+This also includes the surrounding walls, as sound waves will bounce off nearby walls and colour the audio signal that you’re hearing.

 Alternatively, if you’re in a bigger room; midfield monitors are designed to be placed further away, at a further distance apart.
 While professional studios usually feature even bigger, full-range mains speakers.